zuixjs/zuixjs.org/source/pages/documentation/view/index.md

 <div ctrl z-load="@lib/controllers/mdl-menu" z-lazy="false" class="visible-on-ready" layout="column center-center">
   <ul>
     <li onclick="loadMdlCard(cardViewContainer1)"
-        @disable-if="zuix.context(cardViewContainer1)">Load view "mdl_card"</li>
+        @disable-if="zuix.context(cardViewContainer1)" @active>Load view "mdl_card"</li>
     <li onclick="zuix.unload(cardViewContainer1)"
-        @disable-if="!zuix.context(cardViewContainer1)">Unload</li>
+        @disable-if="!zuix.context(cardViewContainer1)" @active>Unload</li>
   </ul>
   <a ctrl z-load="@lib/controllers/mdl-button" onclick="zuix.$(this).playAnimation({classes:'animate__rubberBand', options: {duration: '250ms'}})" class="animate__animated">Try me!</a>
 </div>
 ```
 {% endunpre %}

 to actually load or unload the `templates/mdl_card` view, use the "Try me" button above.
+The manual component loading is
+in this example used only to show what happen when the HTML view code is enhanced by the component that in a real
+situation, with a JavaScript enabled browser, would just get loaded straight forward.

-Data model's fields, in this case, are HTML elements inside the host element, that are automatically mapped to a certain
+Component's data model's fields, in this case, are HTML elements inside the host element (attributes with the `#` prefix), that are
-property of the target element in the view template, depending on its type.
+automatically mapped to a certain property of the target element in the view template, depending on its type.

 For instance, if the target element is `img`, then the mapped property will be `.src`, while if it's a `div` or a `p`,
 it will be the `.innerHTML` property.
 A binding adapter can eventually be used to override the way elements are mapped